davybrion/companysite-dotnet/content/blog/2010-08-using-c-style-events-in-ruby.md

 As you can see, subscriber1 received the event once, while subscriber2 received it twice.

-Again, this is certainly not the best way to do this but i just wanted to try this because i can.
+Again, this is certainly not the best way to do this but I just wanted to try this because I can.
 And for the experienced Ruby devs among you, please go easy on me since this is just my first piece of Ruby code :)